Can You Get A Tattoo While Taking Antibiotics?

 You can get a tattoo done while taking antibiotics, however, the results may not be optimal.

 Naturally, anything that enters our body or bloodstream is usually treated as a foreign object.
 The ink itself is generally a mix of various particles, including colored metals, such as lead and titanium.

 The body will mostly try to fight the process by attempting to reject the ink.
 While having an infection, either on the skin or internally, antibiotics are there to help your immune system fight off the illness.
 Why double the work of the immune system by giving it another object to try and fight off?

 A tattoo should be treated as any other wound, which means it is vital to care for it appropriately and with responsibility.

 Risks & Precautions

-If you know you’re going to be taking antibiotics, I recommend waiting at least one week after taking the last tablet before getting your tattoo.
-Alternatively, get the tattoo done early, leaving enough time for the skin to heal properly before your course of antibiotics begins.
+If you know you’re going to be taking antibiotics, I recommend waiting at least one week after taking the dose of medication before getting your tattoo.

-If you have already made your appointment, it is best to call the artist and ask about getting a tattoo on antibiotics.
-Most artists prefer to do their work on people who are healthy, with high chances of optimal results.
-A bad tattoo will not only look bad on you but also on the artist.
-Just wait until you’re well.
-That tattoo parlor isn’t going anywhere and you’ll be glad your result came out better in the end.
+If you have already made your appointment, it’s best to call the artist and ask about the process of getting a tattoo while taking antibiotics.
+Most artists prefer to do their work on people who are healthy, with high chances of optimal results, but they may be able to give you some helpful advice.